lodauria/IoT_Group_Project/Evaluation.md

 ## Devices Performance

--**Camera:** the camera should be capable of capturing clear images and be waterproof and resistante to wheather conditions
+-**Camera:** the performence of the camera will be evaluated by the  capablility of capturing clear images and  water-proof limits  and resistance to wheather conditions

--**oil spil sensor** : sould detect precisely the ratio of oil in the port -**boat detection** :should detect the presence of boat -**screens**
+-**oil spil sensor** : sould detect precisely the ratio of oil in the port

+-**boat detection** :should detect the presence of boat

+-**screens**